petk/php-build-system/README.md

 ![CMake GUI configuration](docs/images/cmake-gui-3.png)

-GUI is only meant to configure and generate the build in user friendly way.
+GUI is only meant to configure and generate the build in user-friendly way.
-Building the sources to binaries can be then done in command line or IDE.
+Building the sources into binaries can be then done using the command line or an IDE.

 ```sh
 cmake --build --preset default